Suginami: Politics

 Historically, Suginami has leaned toward liberal activism.
 In 1954, local housewives launched the "Suginami Appeal" against nuclear weapons, a petition that spread nationwide and ultimately collected 20 million signatures.
 More recently in 2005, Suginami became part of Japan's fight against nationalist textbook revisionism when residents petitioned Tokyo's courts to prevent the adoption of a controversial textbook published by Fusosha Publishing which claimed to justify Japanese actions during World War II.
 The ward has also passed an ordinance placing limits on the installation of security cameras.

 To combat burglaries, which reached a record number of 1,710 in 2002, the ward created an unconventional anti-crime program called Operation Flower.
 The ward urged residents to plant flowers facing the street, with the long-term goal of increasing neighborhood watchfulness (necessitated by watering and otherwise attending to the plants).
 In addition, 9,600 volunteers were recruited for neighborhood safety patrols, 200 security cameras were placed at crime-vulnerable areas, and a daily email update was created for residents.
 Subsequent to the start of the program, burglaries were down 80% to 390 in 2008.

 Suginami refused to connect to Japan's Residents Basic Registry Network.
 As of 2005, it is implementing a measure to make registry optional.

 On June 19, 2022, Satoko Kishimoto was elected mayor despite being a long-time resident of Belgium and not having any connections to the ward.
 She narrowly defeated 3-term incumbent Ryō Tanaka by less than 200 votes.
 Kishimoto had come to prominence through online political debates during the COVID-19 pandemic.
 Kishimoto has opposed building new road extensions through Kōenji district and the privatization of public facilities.
-Kishimoto is the district's first-ever female leader and plans on creating more opportunities for women in Japanese politics.
-Japan currently has only 2 female politicians in the current national cabinet and only 3 female mayors out of Tokyo's 23 main districts.
+Kishimoto was the ward's first female leader, and at the time, one of only 3 female mayors of Tokyo's 23 special wards.